 Hitting the road or booking a flight for a business trip represents an important business activity.
 While you can conduct some business meetings digitally, some things just need to be discussed in person.
 However, it's vital that you've got a sound strategy for tracking travel-related business expenses so you can stay on budget while also seizing emerging opportunities to grow your company.

-What is corporate travel management?
+What is travel expense management?
 (And how it impacts your business)

 Corporate travel management oversees all aspects of business travel, including:

-• Calculating the costs of hotel rooms, ferry fees, business meals, and transportation expenses
+- Calculating the costs of hotel rooms, ferry fees, business meals, and transportation expenses at standard mileage rates

 Managing business travel expenses is a complex process involving much more than just comparing hotel room or flight rates.
-You've got to accurately calculate business travel expenses to decide whether paying for a trip makes sense for your company.
+You'll need to accurately calculate business travel expenses to decide whether paying for a trip makes sense for your company.

 You'll also need to create an expense policy that details what standard meal allowance you provide, what personal expenses aren't eligible for reimbursement, and other particulars.
 This way, your team members can budget accordingly when embarking on a trip for business reasons.